 Inflation & Price Indices

-Types of inflation, CPI, WPI, GDP deflator, inflation targeting framework, MPC, monetary policy transmission, and the impact of inflation on the Indian economy for competitive exam preparation.
+Types of inflation, CPI and WPI construction, GDP deflator, the Flexible Inflation Targeting framework, MPC mechanics, monetary policy transmission, and inflation's impact on the Indian economy.

 Key Dates